 The Community Youth Development (CYD) Rising Blazers program started in Summer 2020 and is sponsored by the University of North Texas at Dallas.
-Rising Blazers provides an array of services such as mentoring, youth leadership development, and after-school programs to promote protective factors in youth and prevent negative outcomes such as juvenile delinquency.
+Rising Blazers provides an array of services through partnership with service providers to promote protective factors in youth.

 Post-high school readiness includes preparing young people for their transition from school to the multiple pathways after high school graduation, equipping youth with the experiences and skills necessary to successfully manage the responsibilities required upon entering college, career, and workplace environments.
 Readiness is achieved by acquiring the learning competencies, intellectual capacities and experiences essential for all students to become lifelong learners; positive contributors to their families, workplaces and communities, as well as to become successfully-engaged citizens of a global 21st century.
 Examples include, but are not limited to: